WeirauchLab/COSMO/README.md

 ### Local installation

+If you have MOODS and [COSMO's dependencies](requirements.txt) already installed, you can just copy `cosmo.py` and `cosmostats.py` to a directory in your shell's [search path][path] and call it good.
+However there's an `install` target in the included [Makefile](Makefile) that will handle the details for you.

 If you are on a Unix/Linux system, run `make install`.
-The default `PREFIX` is `/usr/local`, so you will likely need to become root with `sudo` or similar.
+The default installation prefix is `/usr/local` (with scripts being installed to `/usr/local/bin`), so you will likely need to become root with `sudo` or similar.

 A simpler option is to install to your home directory: